-Tuition and board for both summer sessions will be the responsibility of the SGA president, Mr. A&T and Miss A&T, except that on-campus housing will be made available if they are required to be on campus for planning purposes.
-Summer stipends will only be paid if they are on campus during summer months.
+Tuition for both Summer Sessions will be the responsibility of the President, Mister A&T, and Miss A&T, except that on-campus housing will be made available to these officers if they are required to be on campus during the Summer for planning purposes.
+Summer stipends will only be paid if these officers are on campus during the summer months.